Builders at work in the bamboo bicycle workshop

 Building bikes.
 Rebuilding lives.

-Inside prisons and schools, the same craft that builds a bike builds skills, confidence and the family ties that help people not return.
+Inside prisons and schools, the craft that builds a bike also builds the family ties that help people not return.

 90%